Odor hits slam as Rangers cruise past Reds

 Yasiel Puig recorded his second three-hit performance of the season for the Reds, who have lost seven of their past 10 games.

-Tyler Mahle (2-7) surrendered two runs in the first inning and ran into trouble in the fifth.
-Shin-Soo Choo doubled to lead off the frame and DeShields walked.
-Mahle was relieved by Wandy Peralta, who issued a two-out walk to load the bases before Odor deposited a 2-2 slider over the wall in right field for the Rangers' fourth grand slam of the season.
+After Tyler Mahle (2-7) surrendered two runs in the first inning, he ran into more trouble in the fifth.
+Shin-Soo Choo doubled to lead off the fifth and DeShields walked.
+Mahle was relieved by Wandy Peralta, who issued a two-out walk to load the bases before Odor hit a 2-2 slider over the wall in right field for the Rangers' fourth grand slam of the season.

 Odor's homer, which gave Texas a 6-0 lead, was his eighth of the season and first since May 20.